 Memorable Meals & Must-Try Dishes

-- With chunky Hass avocado, a piquant chipotle puree and roasted pepitas, the Tableside Guacamole at The Mission is a real showstopper, prepared right before your eyes (and to your personal taste preference!) by the restaurant’s expert crew.
+- With chunky Hass avocado, a piquant chipotle puree and roasted pepitas, the Guacamole at The Mission is made to your personal taste preference by the restaurant’s expert crew (Insider tip: order a side of warm, house-made tortillas - served on a heated salt brick - as an alternative to chips).

 - El Chorro’s Sticky Buns are so popular that they’ve actually inspired fan websites and spin-off recipes.
 Fresh out of the oven, the gooey cinnamon and brown sugar goodness is served as a sweet treat before every meal at this time-honored Arizona restaurant.